-11. If you press "Finish recording", a new Browse AI tab will open, and a task name will be automatically generated.
+11. If you press "Finish recording", a new Browse AI tab will open, and a Robot name will be automatically generated.
 You can edit the name.
 Once you have chosen a name, press Save.

 12. You can choose to be notified by email if there is a change in the captured products.
 Choose how often you would like to run checks and click Save Monitor.

 OR if you would not like to be notified about changes, click on "Skip Scheduling".

 13. You will then be able to review a sample result (only the first 10 products).
 Make sure this is the data you wanted to extract and press "Yes, looks good" at the bottom of the page.
 Otherwise, choose "No, let me re-train Robot" or "No, report an issue", and Browse AI's customer success team will get back to you within 1 or 2 business days to help fix the problem.